FOMBL PROJECT UPDATE 21st October 2023

 8. BIRD ENCLAVES

-FoMBL have now had agreement to establish 2 new bird enclaves at toddler's playground next to tennis courts and at the fenced Links wildflower meadow.
+FoMBL have now had agreement to establish 2 new bird enclaves at toddlers' playground next to tennis courts and at the fenced Links wildflower meadow.
 Low bushes including hazel, hawthorn, blackthorn, juniper and dog rose have been ordered for autumn planting.

 9. FUTURE PROJECTS